kadena-community/spirekey/docs/KIP-0030/guides/capability-translations.md

 description of your smart contract on a general level and then delves into the meta data of descriptions.

+This JSON object will be stored outside of your smart contract.
+You'll have to provide a way for the wallets to retrieve the raw meta data and translation bundle.
+Both will have their uri stored along with the hash resulting from the blake2b256 encoded hash of the JSON.

 #### Granter Capabilities

 When signing for capabilities the wallet will display the capabilities grouped